California could lock in disastrous dairy methane rules, advocates warn

 To understand how this proposed amendment would undermine CARB’s regulatory power, it’s important to grasp how the LCFS program now treats dairy methane projects, said Jamie Katz, staff attorney with the Leadership Counsel for Justice & Accountability, a nonprofit working with communities living near dairies in the San Joaquin Valley.

-Today, CARB offers dairy biogas producers at least one 10-year crediting” period during which they can generate and sell credits subject to generous avoided methane crediting rules, Katz explained.
-The idea is to encourage investment in low-carbon fuel projects by giving them some certainty on recovering costs.
+Today, CARB offers dairy biogas producers at least one 10-year crediting” period during which they can generate and sell credits subject to generous avoided-methane crediting rules, Katz explained.
+Proponents say the idea is to encourage investment in low-carbon fuel projects by giving them some certainty on recovering costs.

 Once that 10-year period is up, projects can seek out a 10-year extension of those same terms.
 They can repeat the process again 10 years later.
 If granted, these extensions allow projects to earn money on steady terms for up to three decades.